-For the fiscal year ended April 30, 2020, the ROBO Global[®] Robotics and Automation Index ETF paid the Adviser 0.95% of the average daily net assets of the Fund.
-For the fiscal period June 24, 2019 (commencement of operations) through April 30, 2020, the ROBO Global[®] Healthcare

-Technology and Innovation ETF paid the Adviser 0.68% of the average daily net assets of the Fund.
+For the fiscal year ended April 30, 2022, the ROBO Global® Robotics and Automation Index ETF paid the Adviser 0.95% of the average daily net assets of the Fund.
+For the fiscal year ended April 30, 2022, the ROBO Global® Healthcare Technology and Innovation ETF paid the Adviser 0.68% of the average daily net assets of the Fund.
+For the fiscal year ended April 30, 2022, the ROBO Global® Artificial Intelligence ETF paid the Adviser 0.68% of the average daily net assets of the Fund.

-Under the investment advisory agreement, the Adviser has agreed to pay all expenses incurred by the Funds except for the advisory fee, interest, taxes, brokerage commissions and other expenses incurred in placing orders for the purchase and sale of securities and other investment instruments, acquired fund fees and expenses, extraordinary expenses, and distribution fees and expenses paid by the Funds under any distribution plan adopted pursuant to Rule 12b-1 under the 1940 Act.
+Under the investment advisory agreement, the Adviser has agreed to pay all expenses incurred by the Funds except for the advisory fee, interest, taxes, brokerage commissions and other expenses incurred in placing orders for the purchase and sale of securities and other investment instruments, acquired fund fees and expenses, accrued deferred tax liability, extraordinary expenses, and distribution fees and expenses paid by the Funds under any distribution plan adopted pursuant to Rule 12b-1 under the 1940 Act ("Excluded Expenses").